syncfusion-content/maui-docs/MAUI/DataForm/layout.md

 {% endhighlight %}
 {% highlight c# %}

-    this.DataForm.DefaultLayoutSettings.LabelWidth = 1;
+    this.DataForm.DefaultLayoutSettings.LabelWidth = 300;
-    this.DataForm.DefaultLayoutSettings.EditorWidth = 2;
+    this.DataForm.DefaultLayoutSettings.EditorWidth = 400;

 {% endhighlight %}
 {% endtabs %}

-Here, the available width is divided into proportionally for editor (2) and label (1).

 N> Label width customization is applicable only when `LabelPosition` is Left.

-By default, the available width is divided equally for editor and label.
+By default, the available width is divided into 40% for label and 60% for editor.

 ## Spanning rows and columns